 ABOUT CIMA

-The qualification you need if you want to lead finance departments or provide management accounting consultancy.
+If you want to lead finance departments or provide management accounting consultancy, CIMA’s CGMA® Professional Qualification is for you.

 ENTRY REQUIREMENTS

-You can start at Certificate in Business Accounting with no experience, but if you want to study at the Professional level you’ll need to have completed CIMA Certificate, AAT Professional (Level 4), or have an accountancy or finance degree.
+You can start Certificate in Business Accounting with no experience, but if you want to study the CGMA® Professional Qualification you’ll need to have completed Certificate in Business Accounting, AAT Level 4, or have a relevant degree.